-- What you say isn’t always important, but how you say it is key
+- What you say isn’t always important, but tone in your writing is key

-- Words convey meaning but don’t forget they also convey nuance
+- Words convey meaning, but tone in your writing also conveys nuance

 - An unprofessional translation can do more harm than good